-3.1.2.5 health promotion to individuals, families, and their communities; and
+3.1.2.5 health promotion to individuals, families, and their communities;

-3.1.2.6 patient case management, including arranging for and providing emergency and routine patient transportation.
+3.1.2.6 patient case management, including arranging for and providing emergency and routine patient transportation; and

+3.1.2.7 telemedicine, telehealth, telepharmacy, and teleradiology services

 3.1.3 Community Health and EMS:

 3.1.3.1 Community Health and Wellness: Provides information and education through radio talk shows, public service announcements, newspaper articles, a video lending library, information retrieval request service, school and group presentations, and other available means.
-Programs include nutrition; sexuality education; HIV/AIDS/STD; substance abuse (including inhalant abuse); nicotine control/cessation and research; diabetes prevention and control; health education and promotion services in the YKHC region, including community activity and wellness programs, sponsorship and direction of team sports, and providing a fitness center.
+Programs include nutrition; sexuality education; HIV/AIDS/STD; substance abuse (including inhalant abuse); nicotine prevention and cessation services and research; diabetes prevention and control; health education and promotion services in the YKHC region, including community activity and wellness programs, sponsorship and direction of team sports, and providing a fitness center.
 Employees routinely travel to all surrounding villages in the Yukon-Kuskokwim Delta region to make presentations to and conduct classes for community groups and schools, as well as attend tribal gatherings and health fairs.

 3.1.3.2 Injury Control and Emergency Medical Services (IC/EMS): Provides various levels of Injury Control training and EMS training including CPR, Emergency Trauma Technician, and Emergency Medical Technician.
 EMS also participates in runs with the local Volunteer Fire Department and provides coverage in the Yukon-Kuskokwim Delta Regional Hospital (YKDRH) Emergency Room.
 Provides physician medical directorship for the Bethel Fire Department, the Aniak Fire Department, and other rescue departments in the Delta.
 Provides and operates “Code Blue” rescue vehicles and equipment to the communities in the region, including Automatic External Defibrillators.
 Injury control develops interventions or conducts intervention programs to address the leading causes of injury in the region, including Bicycle Rodeos, Car Seat Safety, ATV/Snow-Machine Rodeo, Summer Swim Program, Kids Don’t Float, Smoke Detector Program, gun safety, and the sale of safety devices.
 Employees routinely travel to all surrounding villages in the Yukon-Kuskokwim Delta region to make presentations and conduct classes to community groups, emergency response teams, and schools.